wp-plugins/somatic-framework/readme.txt

 = 1.4.2 =
 * fixed unreliable usage of isset() for array keys in soma_init_type.
 Wasn't registering user parameters for navbar and sortable properly [facepalm]
-* new somaFunctions::is_blank() for checking whether variable/array key is actually blank or just set to "0" or false
+* NEW somaFunctions::is_blank() for checking whether variable/array key is actually blank or just set to "0" or false

 = 1.4.1 =
 * soma_external_media() now supports SoundCloud URLs!